 Phil over 7 years ago

 My advice is stay away from area thats looks shanty town and always avoid wearing jewelery and carrying large sum of cash.
 If you go out at night stay in malls or boulevard morazan in tegucigalpa.
 Roatan is the safest island and you can move around as you like.
-Enjoy your trip about 7 years ago
+Enjoy your trip over 7 years ago

 Unfortunately theres a lot of crime in Honduras.
 But most crime and killings are really towards the people in the drug trade and stuff so dont worry.
 Just dont go out at night and dont put on jewlery.
 To tell you the truth people in Honduras dress just the same as Americans.
 They wear Hollister, Abercrombie and all that suff.
-Honduras is amazing and it would be an amazing experience for you. almost 7 years agoAnswered by Andres via WorldNomads.com
+Honduras is amazing and it would be an amazing experience for you. about 7 years agoAnswered by Andres via WorldNomads.com